 If you watch a video from a plugged in USB flash drive or connected computer, the sound from your Home Theatre System might be distorted.

-- 1. Press and and select Setup and press OK. - 2.
-Select TV settings > Sound > Advanced > Audio out format.
+2. Select TV settings > Sound > Advanced > Audio out format.

 No sound

 If you cannot hear the sound from the TV on your Home Theatre System, check the following . . .